crboulanger/Lab-4-LCD-Device-Driver/README.md

 This program uses the LCD.h, LCD.C, and main.c files to run.

-  -LCD_Implementation.c was a practice implementation file to practice uploading files to github.
+  - LCD_Implementation.c was a practice implementation file to practice uploading files to github.

 Use these files to implement functions listed in the header file like:

-  -Initializing, clearing, and scrolling the LCD.
+  - Initializing, clearing, and scrolling the LCD.

-  -Moving the cursor between lines
+  - Moving the cursor between lines

 Further Functionality allows the user to:

-  -Use buttons to select a message (B Functionality)
+  - Use buttons to select a message (B Functionality)

-  -Change the clock speed  (A Functionality)
+  - Change the clock speed  (A Functionality)